- About Me

 Released January 1975

-Recorded at A & R Studios, New York City
+Recorded at A & R Studios, New York City and Minneapolis

 Firstly, whatever format you buy this album, the sound is pretty much uniformly excellent.
 I have the current remaster from "The Complete Album Collection" box set.
 Those crystal clear, razor sharp acoustic guitar parts (check out the intro to "You're A Big Girl"); that lovely, melodious, gently rumbling bass; that great drum/percussion sound and then Dylan's voice (and also his harmonica) as good as it ever sounded.
 Just spectacular sound.